DrTexx/lifxtools/README.md

 (Slow fade mode)
 Blade Runner (1997).
 Movie full of both muted and vibrant tones.
 Takes full advantage of the vividness of the colour of lifx bulbs

+(Game fade mode)
+Half-Life 2: Episode 1.
+The first few levels of this game are truly awesome with live colour averages.

 ## Todo
 ### Public Transport API Intergration
 Intergration for multiple public transport APIs.
 This will involve making a package to translate multiple APIs to the general format (which is likely object-based)